2.1 Faculty and Academic Staff

 Tenure-track full-time faculty members are those holding tenured or tenure-track appointments and the title of Professor, Associate Professor, and Assistant Professor.
 The title of Instructor may be used for individuals expecting to complete their terminal degree and whose tenure-track appointment is pending.

-Faculty may be appointed to full-time non-tenure track positions of Teaching Professor, Associate Teaching Professor, Assistant Teaching Professor, Professor of Practice, Research Faculty, Visiting Faculty, Faculty Fellow, or Post Doctorate.
-Such appointments are 1.00 FTE; however, time in such positions does not accrue to University time toward tenure.
-The following describes these non-tenure track full-time positions:
+Faculty may be appointed to full-time non-tenure-track positions of Teaching Professor, Associate Teaching Professor, Assistant Teaching Professor, Professor of Practice, Research Professor, Research Associate Professor, Research Assistant Professor, Visiting Faculty, Faculty Fellow, Postdoctoral Fellow, or Postdoctoral Scholar.
+With the exception of research professors, such appointments are 1.00 FTE; however, time in such positions does not accrue to University time toward tenure.
+The following describes these non-tenure-track full-time positions:

-Teaching Professors of all ranks are valued members of the University Faculty.
+Teaching professors of all ranks are valued members of the University Faculty.
 They are expected to take an active role in the governance of their college or school faculty, though colleges, schools and departments may limit their scope of action.
-Teaching Professors should participate fully in those decisions that are directly related to their roles within the college or school and within the department.
-The dean or director, together with the faculty of the school or college, has the responsibility of identifying those issues that are related to their roles within the college or school, and the department chair has that responsibility within the department.
-Within the department or equivalent unit, Teaching Professors may participate fully in hiring decisions of other Teaching Professors.
+Teaching professors should participate fully in those decisions that are directly related to their roles within the college or school and within the department, where relevant.
+The dean or director, together with the faculty of the school or college, has the responsibility of identifying those issues that are related to teaching professors’ roles within the college or school, and the department chair has that responsibility within the department.
+Within the department or equivalent unit, teaching professors may participate fully in hiring decisions of other teaching professors.

 The title of Visiting Teaching Professor of any rank may be granted for a one-year term.